MJoergen/x16-assembly-tutorial/Episode_7/README.md

 In this project we'll be using five sound channels: One for the melody, one for the base, and three for the accompanying chords.
-The musical score will be arranged in lines, where each line corresponds to one eighth of a bar.
-Each line will consist of four bytes, one for each channel.
+The musical score will be arranged in lines, where each line corresponds to 1/16 of a bar.
+Each line will consist of five bytes, one for each channel.
 A channel may either:
 * Play a new note
 * Keep the same note as before (i.e. do nothing).
 * Go silent